Fact checked and legally reviewed by Daniel Wasserberg • Contributor & Legal Advisor

 • The latency period between the date of initial exposure and diagnosis was at least ten years.

-With the baseline information, the trust makes adjustments above or below the base mesothelioma value using age, level of exposure, total economic losses and medical and funeral expenses.
 In some disease levels (lung cancer and other cancers – laryngeal cancer, esophageal cancer, kidney cancer, colorectal cancer, non-Hodgkin’s lymphoma or chronic lymphocytic leukemia), a smoking history can affect a claim payment amount.

 The trust also established standardized exposure requirements, which includes proof that Plant Insulation was present at least three months or accounted for at least 10% of the claimant’s asbestos exposure.
 The trust lists more than 260 locations in California, Wyoming and Nevada where Plant Insulation was used.